porn-records/Porn-Records/CONTRIBUTING.md

 ![Open a pull request](https://user-images.githubusercontent.com/44526987/134584048-51c583f1-8fe8-4536-831d-8b821077fe57.png)

-When everything is filled out curectly, you just hit the `Create pull request` and you are done.
+When everything is filled out correctly, you just hit the `Create pull request` and you are done.

 ## GPG signed